 - feel tired, or have weakness or dizziness

-Dehydration can be life-threatening if left untreated.
+Dehydration can be life threatening if left untreated.

-Try introducing foods as soon as you’re able, eat a varied, balanced diet to restore your overall nutrition and energy levels.
+As soon as you’re able, eat a varied, balanced diet to restore your overall nutrition and energy levels.